 The interest-effort formula for engaging story audiences

 Summary: When engaging with stories, audiences experience a push and pull between effort and interest.
-Once you’ve mastered the basics of craft, you can tune the balance to control type of experience you give your audience.
+Storytellers can tune this balance to control the types of experiences they create.

 Mount Longonot is a volcano in the Great Rift Valley in Kenya, East Africa.
 The mountain boasts a stunning caldera that stretches almost twelve kilometers across.
 When I was a teenager, I climbed it with a group of friends.